craftcms/nitro/README.md

 ### `keys`

-Import SSH keys intro a virtual machine for use with composer, git, etc.
+Import SSH keys intro a virtual machine for use with Composer, git, etc.

 ```shell script
 nitro keys [<options>]